readium/webpub-manifest/profiles/divina.md

 - paginated or scrolled
 - with or without spreads (for example, with spreads in landscape mode but without spreads in portrait mode)

-### 4.2.
-Scrolled publications

 For publications where a single continuous scroll is required to properly display the publication (such as webtoons for example), content creators <strong class="rfc">must</strong> use the [`layout`](../contexts/default/README.md#layout-and-reading-progression) property with the `scrolled` value.

-*Example 4: A scrolled publication that contains two episodes*
+*Example 1: A scrolled publication that contains two episodes*

 ```json
 {